wp-plugins/easy/readme.txt

 == Change log ==

+= 0.9.4.7 =
+	NEW - the brick caling excerpt (VIEW>Content>Excerpt) does not work as expected so i made a small hack so that the more link is present.
 = 0.9.4.6 =
  * FIX a small fix on line 893, nothing cruicial
  * FIX - GLOBAL - class "one per row" has been multiplied